NattyBumppo/ELSA-d-Simulation/readme.md

 ![Flight simulation component](screenshot.png)

 In this screenshot, the *Chaser Camera* is showing a virtual camera image. *Rel.
 Pos.* and *Rel.
 Att.* are based on an analysis of this camera image by the ground system.
-The *Rangefinder Range* is calculated directly within the simulation component for comparison and validation of the results.
+The *Rangefinder Range* is calculated directly within the simulation component for comparison and verification of the results.

 ## Sample Video